 Cryptojacking can be defined as the unauthorized or illegal use of a person’s computer to mine for cryptocurrency without the owner being aware of it.

-In 2019, cybersecurity company Webroot listed down Cryptojacking as one of the most dangerous malwares in its list of the nastiest malware of 2019, describing it as a much more low-risk method that hackers are using to make money more insidious than ransomware.
+In 2019, cybersecurity company Webroot listed Cryptojacking as one of the most dangerous malwares.
+It was part of their list of the nastiest malware of 2019.
+Webroot described Cryptojacking as a low-risk method that hackers use to make money.
+It is more insidious than ransomware.

-Even though it hasn’t been long since the threat was first introduced, the criminals behind its creation have developed and perfected it into one of the most complex threat models that presents itself in different variants and goes after unsuspecting devices.
+Although it hasn’t been long since the threat was first introduced, the criminals behind it have developed it.
+They have perfected Cryptojacking into one of the most complex threat models.
+It presents itself in different variants.
+It targets unsuspecting devices.

 A Word on Crypto-mining

-To understand what Cryptojacking is, how it happens, and the best ways to detect and recover from it, let’s start by taking a deeper look at what crypto-mining is and how it is done.
-Crypto-mining is a mechanism used to maintain the security and integrity of the blockchain with a distributed ledger keeping track of any payments.
+To understand Cryptojacking, how it happens, and the best ways to detect and recover from it, let’s first look at crypto-mining and how people perform it.
+Crypto-mining helps maintain the security and integrity of the blockchain, with a distributed ledger tracking payments.

-Every time a new block of transactions is added to these blockchains, “miners” or computers used for “mining” cryptocurrency solve a series of complex mathematical problems to validate the data.
+Each time miners or computers add a new block of transactions to the blockchain, they solve complex mathematical problems to validate the data.

 In recent years, mining for cryptocurrency has turned into a lucrative business opportunity.
 Crypto-enthusiasts have even set up crypto-mining farms that consist of vast networks of powerful machines competing against millions in the crypto business for rewards.